 - Meditation can enable you to relax and remain positive and focused on your recovery.
 It can also help decrease your treatment side-effects, such as nausea and pain.

-- Yoga & Tai Chi incorporates slow graceful movements with meditation and breathing techniques, this can help to increase strength and balance, heart and lung function and feelings of wellbeing.
+- Yoga and Tai Chi incorporates slow graceful movements with meditation and breathing techniques, this can help to increase strength and balance, heart and lung function and feelings of wellbeing.

 - Massage is a hands-on approach to stimulate the soft tissue of the body.
 It can be light, concentrating on the skin, or deep, reaching the layers of muscle.
 Massage has been found to be helpful with pain, fatigue, stress and anxiety.